 To be able to determine the personality of a crossbreed, one needs to be acquainted with the traits of both parents.
 Introducing, the German Shepherd and the Border Collie.

 ► They have an air of maturity and sobriety, and lack the goofiness of some smaller breeds.
-That said, they are very playful and athletic, and love spending time in the outdoors.
+They are very playful and athletic, and love spending time in the outdoors.

 ► A dog with this level of intelligence and physical strength needs a lot of exercise―both mental and physical.